 That’s why I created the Alfred workflow „iMessage to Friend“, which allows you to directly write and send a message to a friend from within Alfred.
 Just hit Alfred’s hotkey, enter your friends (nick)name, write a message, hit enter and you’re done.
 No more clicking and application switching required.
-In order to use workflows you will need the Powerpack version of Alfred v2.
+In order to use workflows you will need the Powerpack version of Alfred v2 or higher.

 Version 1.2, 05.10.2013

 If you are looking for the old extension for Alfred v1 click here.

 1.2 (05.10.2013): Compatibility with Alfred v2 and higher.

 1.1 (05.01.2013): Fixed bug in which the extension didn’t work properly, if your iCloud account isn’t the first account in iMessage’s account list. (thanks to @Cinematze for reporting)

 1.0 (05.12.2012): First release of iMessage to Friend.